Samsung/Tizen.NET/_posts/2019-03-29-Tizen-UI-Automation-Test-using-Appium.md

 }
 ```

-## Setting AutomationId in the Test Application
+## Set AutomationId in the test application

-`Tizen.Appium` automates the user interface by activating controls on the screen and performing input.
-To do this, you should assign a  unique identifier to each controls.<br>
-The recommended way to set this identifier is to use an `AutomationId` property as shown below.
+Tizen.Appium automates the user interface by activating controls on the screen and performing input.
+To do this, assign a unique identifier to each control.
+To set the identifier, use the `AutomationId` property, as shown in the following example.

-> Note that an exception will be thrown, if the `AutomationId` property is set more than once.
+**Note**: An exception is thrown if the `AutomationId` property is set more than once.

-### ElmSharp Application
+### ElmSharp application
 ```cs
 var button = new Button(window)
 {